 Related: Walk in Dwight Eisenhower’s footsteps in Abilene.

-“E” is for an epidemic, the Spanish flu outbreak of 1918 that swept around the world.
+“E” is for an epidemic, the 1918 Spanish flu outbreak that swept the world.
 Because of the crowded conditions, Fort Riley’s Camp Funston was a super spreader site.

 “G” is the notorious Goat Gland Doctor, John R. Brinkley, who claimed to cure male issues by implanting goat parts.
 His powerful radio station KFKB (Kansas First, Kansas Best) spawned musicians’ careers but also led to his downfall.

 Roxie’s reliable recommendation: Another drug store, Sargent’s, was the first Coca-Cola distribution site west of the Mississippi.
 The “Coca-Cola Senate” gathered at the store.
-Look for vintage Coke bottles.
+Look for the museum’s vintage Coke bottles.

 Several generations of jewelers lived in the Starcke House, which grew from a four-room house with a lean-to kitchen to the current spacious residence.
 The Geary County Historical Society opened the house in December of 2000.
 It contains the society’s furniture and household goods collection.